SkygearIO/skygear-doc/content/js/users.md

 ### Log in

-To deal with nonexisting username or wrong password error, please refer to [handling errors](/js/guide/handling-errors) page.
+To deal with non-existing username or wrong password error, please refer to [handling errors](/js/guide/handling-errors) page.

 ``` javascript